HodaZamani/HodaZamani.github.io/_projects/2_project.md

 </div>

 <p align="justify">The Intelligent Family Pharmacy (Mobile App) won the National Innovator Award at the 7th Festival of Inventors, initiatives, and Innovation 2019.
-This app helps families take care of their health and medication needs and reduces the problems of drug use.
+This app helps families take care of their health and medication needs and reduces the problems of drug use.</p>

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">